alphagov/government-service-design-manual/service-manual/the-team/induction-and-development/index.md

 Three days of more specialist modules to help you succeed and improve in particular areas of the Digital by Default Service Standard.

 Unless already very familiar with the digital agenda, participants should complete the foundation day or service manager induction before taking part in the open programme.

+Newly appointed service managers should attend all three days of the open programme.
+Others may choose to join any or all of the days as appropriate to their role and development needs.